The 2019-2020 Rice basketball season came to an end on Wednesday. The Owls fell to FIU in the first round of the Conference USA Tournament in Frisco.

 Player of the Game

 Drew Peterson picked the perfect time to have one of the best games of his career.
 Unfortunately for No. 23, the massive effort could not hold off FIU’s torrid offensive attack.
 Peterson scored a career-best 24 points on 7-of-13 shooting with five rebounds and three assists.
 He was the conduit for the Rice offense, rarely leaving the court.
 His development should be marked as a bright spot in an up-and-down season.
-On Wednesday, he gave Rice everything he had.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+On Wednesday, he gave Rice everything he had.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.